craigermcgreger/NTCIP_8008/docs/documentation-conventions.md

 - Create ordered lists using numbers followed by a period (`1.`, `2.`, etc.).
 - Create unordered lists using hyphens (`-`).
-- The line before a list must be blank and a list cannot be immediately precedded by a different list
+- The line before a list must be blank and a list cannot be immediately preceded by a different list
 - The style for the list is defined by the first list item

 !!! example